fluxtah/songml/README.md

 - Clean lexer-style tokenizer (no regex)
 - Calculates tempo, total bars, and section timings
 - Generates:
-  - 🎬 FCPXML overlays for Final Cut Pro
+  - 🎮 FCPXML overlays for Final Cut Pro
-  - 📝 HTML lead sheets with aligned chords and lyrics
+  - 📜 HTML lead sheets with aligned chords and lyrics
-- Runnable via CLI or programmatically
+- Runnable via CLI or programmatically using subcommands

 ---